magicbell/magicbell-swift/README.md

 | `enableHMAC` | `false`       | Set it to `true` if you want HMAC enabled.
 Note the `apiSecret` is required if set to `true` |
 | `logLevel`   | `.none`       | Set it to `.debug` to enable logs                                                            |

 Though the API key is meant to be published, you should not distribute the API secret.
-Rather, enable HMAC in your project and generate the user secret on your backend before distributing your app.
+Rather, enable HMAC for your project and generate the user secret on your backend before distributing your app.

 ### Integrating into your app